mohamed-said-ibrahem/Applicant-Tracking-System/README.md

 The application has  JWT (Jason web token) (Generate-Update-Revoke) too which can be used so easily but i dont use it as the main method,

-The application can be modified easily to used as an API to fit your requirements.
+The application can be modified easily to be used as an API to fit your requirements.

 # screenshots